rusucosmin/courses/os/threads/README.md

     - **FILE: stana.c - Andra Stana's implementation (ugly, right?)**

 ###Extra
 5. Write a program that creates 4 threads and had 3 global variables v5, v2, v3.
 Each thread generates a random number and:
     - if the number is multiple of 2 increments v2
     - if the number is multiple of 3, increments v3
     - if the number is multiple of 5 increments v5

-⋅⋅⋅The number can be a multiple of more numbers (ex. for 10 we will increment both V2 and V5) ⋅⋅⋅Threads print the generated numbers and stop when 30 numbers have been generated.
+    The number can be a multiple of more numbers (ex. for 10 we will increment both V2 and V5) Threads print the generated numbers and stop when 30 numbers have been generated.
-⋅⋅⋅The main program prints the 3 global variables.
+    The main program prints the 3 global variables.

 6. Write a program that creates threads and increments a global variable n=0 with the values from a struct given as argument to each thread until it is greater than 20.
 The struct contains for each thread 2 random numbers generated in the main program.